pbugni/lhres.warehouse/README.rst

 A significant portion of the testing for this module relies on Mirth processing, which is runtime expensive.
-To make feature testing managable, hooks exist to persist an rerun a batch of files through Mirth.
+To make feature testing manageable, hooks exist to persist an rerun a batch of files through Mirth.
 First run requires this processing::

   process_testfiles_via_mirth